 Towards the end of the service the focus changes to commending and commiting our loved one to God.
 We do this in the ancient words "in sure and certain hope of the resurrection to eternal life".
 The Church service normally finishes with the Commendation and then we go either to the cemetery or the crematorium for the committal.
 At other times the whole of the service is held at the Crematorium and sometimes all of it is held at the Cemetery.

 We are fortunate in having some excellent funeral directors locally who will help you all they can and try to make life easier at this difficult time.

 After the funeral we try to keep in touch and to visit, although this is not always easy.
 Do get in touch with us if you would particularly like a visit so that someone from the church may come and see you.

-Each year we send out an invitation around All Souls tide (the end of October or beginning of November) to a special service where we remember those who have died over the past two years.
+Each year we send out an invitation around All Souls tide (the end of October or beginning of November) to a special service where we remember those who have died over the past year.
 At the informal service on a Sunday afternoon we light and candle for those we have loved.